 One of the reasons why hydrangeas are easy to grow, low-maintenance plants is that they don’t suffer from too many pests or problems.
 While things like leaf spot, mildew, aphids, and spider mites can occur, they’re pretty easy to avoid.

-Hydrangeas are relatively hardy and can grow happily in various soils and conditions.
+They are relatively hardy and can grow happily in various soils and conditions.
 Many hydrangea varieties can tolerate full sunlight, although partial shade is best.
-Most hydrangeas can easily fight off pests and diseases if the soil is kept relatively moist.
+Most can easily fight off pests and diseases if the soil is kept relatively moist.

 10. Hydrangea Root May Alleviate Urinary Tract Issues

 Hydrangea has long been thought to have medicinal benefits in traditional folk medicine.
-One of the possible uses for hydrangea root extract is to alleviate prostate or urinary tract issues.
-Hydrangea is believed to have diuretic properties, which may improve urine flow and potentially reduce symptoms of urinary tract infections.
+One of the possible uses for root extract is to alleviate prostate or urinary tract issues.
+These plants are believed to have diuretic properties, which may improve urine flow and potentially reduce symptoms of urinary tract infections.

-However, keep in mind that scientific studies don’t yet back up these potential benefits.
-Always seek the advice of your doctor before thinking about using supplements derived from hydrangeas.
+However, remember that scientific studies don’t yet back up these potential benefits.
+Always seek your doctor’s advice before considering using supplements derived from hydrangeas.

 11. Hydrangea Supplements May Help Protect Your Liver and Kidneys